Ford FG5250PBR - 4250/5250W Dual Fuel Generator With Remote Start

 Power & Run Time

-Thanks to its dual-fuel technology, the Ford FG5250PBR delivers 120/240V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 4,250W and a peak wattage of 5,250W.
-When propane-powered, it has 3,800 rated watts and 4,750 peak watts.
+With its dual-fuel technology, the Ford FG5250PBR delivers 120/240V, and offers power and flexibility.
+Running on gasoline, it boasts a running wattage of 4,250W and a peak wattage of 5,250W.
+When powered by propane, it delivers 3,800 running watts and 4,750 peak watts.

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-At a noise rating of 76 dBA (less noisy than a dishwasher), this generator can be started via a conventional pull-start mechanism, or a simple and elegant electric starter (battery included).
-To add further convenience, the FG5250PBR can be remotely started (key fob included).
+Featuring a noise rating of 76 dBA (less noisy than a shower), the generator is equipped with both a standard recoil pull-rope starting mechanism and a straightforward and intuitive electric starter (battery included) for starting.
+Furthermore, the FG5250PBR can be remotely started, providing users with added ease of use (key fob included).

 Outlets